mzivic7/SystemAutocorrect/README.md

 ## Usage
 This script can be run individually or as service on Linux and Windows 10 and 11, on Linux it works with Wayland and X11.
-Aspell package is required on linux.
+Aspell package is required on Linux.
-Aspell-win32 is required on windows.
+Aspell-win32 is required on Windows.
 If you have any feature suggestion, first check todo at the end of this file, if that feature is not there, open new issue.
+Default toggle ON/OFF key combination is CTRL+SHIFT+E. It can be changed in config.

 ## Installation
 ### Linux
-Notes: everything must be installed as root, including evdev
+Notes: everything must be installed as root, including evdev.
-Dependencies that must be manually installed: python-evdev, hunspell or aspell
+Dependencies that must be manually installed: python-evdev, hunspell/aspell.
 build.py and requirements.txt are for Windows.
+config.ini is in /etc/autocorrect/config.ini
 #### Linux - Service
 This will install dependencies and configure script as service that runs at startup.
 ```sh